gbonias/pdsnd_github/README.md

 ### Project duration
 The project was completed within one month (including the time required to go through the Python lessons)

+### Software used
+On top of the Udacity environment, the Atom software was also used